flschr/bearblog-plugins/README.md

 # Bear Blog Plugins

-A collection of plugins to enhance the [Bear Blog](https://bearblog.dev/) writing and management experience.
-This repository contains various JavaScript plugins designed to add new features and improve usability on your Bear Blog.
-To install a plugin, you need to add it to your blog's configuration.
+A collection of plugins to enhance the [Bear Blog](https://bearblog.dev/) reader and writer experience.
+I mainly use them for my own purposes on [my personal website](https://fischr.org/).
+But of course, you can use them too.
+To install a plugin, you need to add it to your header, footer or dashboard configuration.
+Just follow the instructions below.

 ---